NVE/meteoio/tools/pythonWrapper/readme.txt

 		- deactivate

 2) Building the wrapper:
+ -run CMake and configure + generate with the default settings (this step is necessary to generate the file IOHandler.cc from IOHandler.cmake.cc)
- -run setupWin.py with the arguments "build_ext --inplace" "python.exe setupWin.py build_ext --inplace"
+ -run setupWin.py with the argument "install_lib"
+ "python.exe setupWin.py install_lib"
- (if you have several python versions installed make sure that "python 2.7 32-bit with cython" is used)

- => now the file "meteoioWrapper.*.pyd" should have been created.
-This is the wrapper-module which can be imported in python (e.g. "import meteoioWrapper as mio", see test.py).
+ (if you have several python versions installed make sure that "python 2.7 32-bit with cython" is used) => now the file "meteoioWrapper.*.pyd" should have been created and copied to the subfolder of your python-installation ..\Lib\site-packages.
+The pyd-file is the wrapper-module which can be imported in python (e.g. "import meteoioWrapper as mio", see test.py).

 3) Using the wrapper